mongodb-js/mongodb-client-encryption/README.md

                         You may use "latest" to get current libmongocrypt `HEAD`.
 --clean                 Combined with --build, the script will not skip cloning and rebuilding libmongocrypt.
 --build                 Instead of downloading, clone and build libmongocrypt along with the bindings.
---no-macos-universal    Disable creating a universal binary for MacOS builds.
 --dynamic               Skips cloning or downloading libmongocrypt, runs prebuild with build_type set to "dynamic" to compile
                         a prebuild that links to a system copy of libmongocrypt.